quantixed/CellMigration/README.md

 1. Cells are tracked manually in ImageJ/FIJI using [Manual Tracking](http://rsbweb.nih.gov/ij/plugins/track/track.html).
 2. Organise the outputs in an Excel Workbook*.
-3. Save a copy of `LoadMigration.ipf` in *Wavemetrics/Igor Pro x User Files/User Procedures*.
+3. Save a copy of `CellMigration.ipf` in *Wavemetrics/Igor Pro 7 User Files/User Procedures*.
 Open in Igor and compile.
-4. Go to Macros>Cell Migration... or Execute `Migrate()` in the Command Window `cmd + j`.
+4. Run using Macros>Cell Migration...

-The dialog asks the user how many conditions (workbooks) are to be loaded and analysed.<br />
+The dialog asks the user how many conditions (workbooks) are to be loaded and analysed.
+At t his point, please confirm the time step and pixelsize of the movies.<br />
-The user is then asked to name the condition prefix, e.g. "Ctrl".<br />
+A panel pops up where the use specifies the names of each condition, the Excel workbook containing the data and OPTIONALLY, data containing offset information (if stage travel is an issue in the experiments).<br />
-User picks the Excel workbook and clicks OK on LoadData window.
-Repeat for other conditions.
-Igor will do the rest!
+Make sure all conditions are filled out.
+Click **Do it** and Igor will do the rest!

 It will calculate and display the following: